micheledallerive/Risk-Kelloggs/README.md

-# Project PROJECTNAME
+# Project Risk Kellogg's

-Our game Risk-Kellogg's is a Risk-based game: the goal of every play is to conquer the whole world.
+Our game Risk-Kellogg's is a Risk-based game: the goal of every player is to conquer the whole world.

 ## Team Members